Vissle-Drissle/stalemate/README.md

 ## Usage

-- Install [Python 3.8.0](https://www.python.org/downloads/release/python-380/) - "Windows x86-64 executable installer"
+- Install [Python 3.8.0](https://www.python.org/downloads/release/python-380/) - Recommended "Windows x86-64 executable installer"
 - Select to customize your installation.
-- Make sure "pip" is ticked in the `Optional Features` menu Make sure "Add Python to environment variables" is ticked in `Advanced Options` menu
+- Make sure "pip" is ticked in the `Optional Features`
+  Make sure "Add Python to environment variables" is ticked in `Advanced Options`
 - Open command prompt and type `pip install websockets`, if command is not recognized try restarting your computer
 - Click "<> Code" and download ZIP
   Unzip the folder when finished downloading
   Edit `accounts.txt` with the account details you want to log using the example format
 - Double left click on `stalemate.py` to run the script
-- If it immediately closes, right click `stalemate.py` and "Edit with IDLE" At the top, click "Run" and "Run module" and you may see errors.
+- If it immediately closes, right click `stalemate.py` and "Edit with IDLE"
+  At the top, click "Run" and "Run module" and you may see errors.

 ## Optional